-Enonic's advanced content management capabilities, combined with its support for headless APIs, empower the Directorate to provide public services that are experienced as cohesive and comprehensive by its users—with 84% reporting that they achieved the task they set out to do.
+Enonic's advanced content management capabilities, combined with its support for headless APIs, empower the Directorate to provide public services.
+These services are experienced as cohesive and comprehensive by its users, with 84% reporting that they achieved the task they set out to do.

 This aligns with the Directorate’s goal of putting users and their needs at the forefront of their digital services, ensuring that they continue to deliver useful and timely content.